Stability of digital and analog quantum simulations under noise: Notation and preliminary results

 \end{lemma} \begin{corollary} Let $A = \prod_{i=1}^N A_i$, $B = \prod_{j=1}^N B_j$ be two products of $k \times k $ unitary matrices.
 Then

 \end{corollary}

 \begin{proof} Using that the spectral norm is unitarily invariant, by application of Lemma \ref{telesc} and with the triangle inequality, we arrive at

 \end{proof} A standard result from the theory of ordinary differential equations is Duhamel's formula: \begin{lemma}[Duhamel's formula] Let $H(t), K(t)$ be two bounded, time-dependent Hamiltonians and $O$ a Hermitian observable.
 Let $U(t,s)$ and $V(t,s)$ be the time evolution operators, from time $s$ to time $t$, defined by the Hamiltonians $H(t), K(t)$ respectively.
 We further set $U(t)\equiv U(t,0)$ and $V(t)\equiv V(t,0)$.
-Then the following relation holds.
+Then the following relations hold: